 The terms of the indentures governing the Acquisition Corp.
 Senior Subordinated Notes, the Senior Secured Notes and Holdings Discount Notes significantly restrict Acquisition Corp., Holdings and other subsidiaries from paying dividends and otherwise transferring assets to us.
 For example, the ability of Acquisition Corp. and Holdings to make such payments is governed by a formula based on 50% of each of their consolidated net income (which, as defined in the indentures governing such notes, excludes goodwill impairment charges and any after-tax extraordinary, unusual or nonrecurring gains and losses) accruing from July 1, 2004 under the indentures governing the Acquisition Corp.
 Senior Subordinated Notes, the Holdings Discount Notes, and July 1, 2009 under the Senior Secured Notes, plus in each case proceeds from equity offerings and capital contributions, among other items.
 In addition, as a condition to making such payments to us based on such formula, Acquisition Corp. and Holdings must each have an adjusted EBITDA, as defined in the indenture, to interest expense ratio of at least 2.0 to 1.0 after giving effect to any such payments.
-Notwithstanding such restrictions, the indentures governing the Acquisition Corp.
-Senior Subordinated Notes, the Holdings Discount Notes and the Senior Secured Notes permit an aggregate of \$45 million, \$75 million and \$50 million, respectively, of such payments to be made by Acquisition Corp. and Holdings pursuant to the indentures, whether or not there is availability under the formula or the conditions to its use are met.
+Notwithstanding such restrictions, the indentures governing the Acquisition Corp. and Holdings pursuant to the indentures, whether or not there is availability under the formula or the conditions to its use are met.
 The indenture governing the Senior Secured Notes also permits Acquisition Corp. to make restricted payments not to exceed \$90 million in any fiscal year.

 Acquisition Corp. and Holdings may make additional restricted payments using certain other exceptions provided for in the indentures governing the Acquisition Corp.
-Senior Subordinated Notes, the Senior Secured Notes and Holdings Discount Notes.
-In addition, as of March 31, 2010 we had \$188 million of cash at Warner Music Group Corp., which is unrestricted by any indenture covenants.
+Senior Subordinated Notes, the Senior Secured Notes and Holdings Discount Notes